Will Paramount+ be a mountain or a molehill in streaming?

 But Paramount+ could have a brand awareness problem, Hanlon said.
 Most people associate the name Paramount with the mountainous title card that appears before movies.
 “Most consumers have very little understanding that Viacom, Paramount and CBS have the same parent, so the marketing team has a big job in front of it," he said.

 Second, the pricing may leave some scratching their heads.
 The ad-free tier launching Thursday is $10 a month.
-That's $4 more than CBS All Access, although the new service will offer a lot more material, including live news and sports.
+That's the same price as CBS All Access' ad-free version, and $4 more than ad-supported CBS All Access, although the new service will offer a lot more material, including live news and sports.
 A $5 monthly ad-supported version will launch in June, but it won't include the live local CBS stations that CBS All Access offered.
 Showtime and BET+, both owned by ViacomCBS, will remain separate subscription services.

 Still, the service also has some potential advantages over others.
 CBS All Access, Showtime and BET+ now have nearly 30 million subscribers, some of who will shift to Paramount+.
 ViacomCBS projects that those services will reach 65 million subscribers by 2024, with most of the growth coming from Paramount+.